Academic Services

 Advising:

-Students will have an academic advisor and a faculty advisor from their major to assist them in developing academic and career goals based on their interests and abilities.
-If a student is unsure of a major, an academic advisor can recommend courses that explore various majors while keeping curricular options open to the extent possible.
-A student can expect advisors to be knowledgeable about university policies, procedures, and a wide variety of campus resources available for assistance.
+Students will be assigned an academic advisor from the Advising, Retention + Career Center (ARCC) and a faculty advisor from their major to assist them in developing academic and career goals based on their interests and abilities.
+If a student is undeclared or unsure of a major, an ARCC academic advisor will recommend courses that explore various majors while keeping curricular options open whenever possible.
+A student can expect advisors to be knowledgeable about university policies and procedures, academic requirements, and a wide variety of campus resources available for assistance.

 Advisors in the Advising, Retention + Career Center also work with transfer students to help them understand requirements, policies, and procedures related to transferring to UW-Eau Claire.
 Academic advisors review transfer course evaluations with new transfer students to identify issues students need to address to best use their transfer work to meet UW-Eau Claire’s requirements.